Color Palette Architecture: Implementation Workflows & Validation Pipelines

 --color-{intent}-{state}). - Compile to CSS variables via Style Dictionary with format normalization (HSL/RGB fallbacks).

-- Run automated contrast & orphan checks in CI before merging.
+- Run automated contrast and orphan checks in CI before merging.

 - Publish versioned CSS modules to internal registry (npm/Artifactory).